MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 - ﻿Search (if hosting a Search service application)

+> [!NOTE]
- **﻿Note:** This guidance does not apply to farms that use the Custom server role.
+> This guidance does not apply to farms that use the Custom server role.

 ### Manually configuring Search to crawl